magefoo/magefoo.github.io/_posts/2017-04-16-create-a-custom-theme-in-magento-2.md

 - Magento 2
 - Theming
 twitter_text: 'Magento 2 Theme Directory Structure'
-introduction: "How to Intialize a Theme in Magento 2"
+introduction: "A Magento 2 Skeleton Theme"
 ---

 There are a few things that need to happen, when creating a custom theme in Magento 2.
 We will layout a game plan, then walk through each aspect of the creation of a custom theme.